The When, Why, and How of an Electromagnetic Chuck Repair

 The question of when something needs to be fixed, regardless of what it is, might seem as simple as saying when it’s broken or not working anymore.
 Regardless of this, we have found in our experience that it is not this simple.

-In order to save money and lost time, companies risk the safety of their operators by ignoring signs of an electromagnetic chuck not working properly more often than it should be happening.
+To save money and lost time, companies risk the safety of their operators by ignoring signs of an electromagnetic chuck not working properly, more often than it should be happening.
 Don’t be one of those companies.

-Otherwise, routine visual inspection and maintenance of the chuck should give you signs as to a chuck not properly functioning before it happens.
-Just regular inspection should show normal wear and tear issues, top plate wear and tear, and cord grip issues just to name a few.
+Otherwise, routine visual inspection and maintenance of the chuck should give you signs that the chuck is not functioning properly before it happens.
+Just regular inspection should show normal wear and tear issues, top plate wear and tear, and cord grip issues, just to name a few.

 Additionally, whenever there is a failure to hold a part, either partial or complete, the chuck needs to be repaired.
-Failure to do so could result in major safety issues for the operator with potential for the chuck to throw parts.
+Failure to do so could result in major safety issues for the operator, with the potential for the chuck to throw parts.

-The when question normally comes down to safety.
-When does it seem as though the chuck does not operate in a safe way any longer?
+The question normally comes down to safety.
+When does it seem as though the chuck no longer operates safely?
 That is when you need to at least call and troubleshoot with our technicians.

 WHY

-While the break down might be troublesome, saving your operators from potential safety hazards of operating a chuck that does not work completely and saving money and time that it takes for the purchase of a new chuck, which would be the most likely alternative, are the two main saves when it comes to repairs.
+While the breakdown might be troublesome, saving your operators from potential safety hazards of operating a chuck that does not work completely and saving money and time that it takes for the purchase of a new chuck, which would be the most likely alternative, are the two main savings when it comes to repairs.

-When we are rebuilding a chuck, our lead time is roughly a few weeks, depending on other factors such as availability of components, our current jobs, and chuck size.
+When we are rebuilding a chuck, our lead time is roughly a few weeks, depending on factors including component availability, our current jobs, and chuck size.

 The why is easy when repairing.